WICG/turtledove/FLEDGE.md

 #### 5.1 Seller Reporting on Render

-The seller's JavaScript (i.e. the same script, loaded from `decisionLogicUrl`, that provided the `scoreAd()` function) can also expose a `reportResult()` function, which is called for both top-level sellers and the component auction worklet with the winning bid, if applicable:
+The seller's JavaScript (i.e. the same script, loaded from `decisionLogicUrl`, that provided the `scoreAd()` function) can also expose a `reportResult()` function, which is called for both top-level seller worklets and the component auction worklet with the winning bid, if applicable:

 ```